hms-dbmi/Reproducible_FAIR_NHANES/README.md

 ## F.A.I.R compliance

 Having a unique identifier and rich metadata that describe the digital object are the most essential part on how to achieve "fairness".
-We associated a DOI to the repository by using [Zenodo](https://zenodo.org/).
+We associated a D.O.I (digital object identifier) to the repository by using [Zenodo](https://zenodo.org/).
 In order to retrieve the metadata of this Github repository, you can type its name in the searchbox of [datamed.org](https://datamed.org/).

 ### Resources on F.A.I.R guidelines